FlowFuse/flowfuse/docs/contribute/local/README.md

 # Local Install

-This version of the FlowFuse platform is intended for running on a single machine for a smaller deployment (e.g. evaluation or home user).
+This guide is for setting up FlowFuse on a single machine, ideal for smaller deployments, evaluations, or for contributors who want to gain a basic understanding of the FlowFuse platform and its features.

 **Note: Local installation does not support HTTPS**